jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 * `pkcs8`: `PKCS#8`/`DER` encoding.
 Implementations MAY support encryption.
 * `pem`: `PEM`-encoded `PKCS#8`/`DER` format.
 Implementations MAY support encryption.
 * `sec`: Affine coordinates [`SEC-1`](https://www.secg.org/sec1-v2.pdf) elliptic curve point encoding.
-* `compressec_sec`: Single-coordinate [`SEC-1`](https://www.secg.org/sec1-v2.pdf) elliptic curve point encoding.
+* `compressed_sec`: Single-coordinate [`SEC-1`](https://www.secg.org/sec1-v2.pdf) elliptic curve point encoding.
-* `local`: implemented-defined encoding.
-Such a representation can be more efficient than standard serialization formats, but is not defined not required by the `wasi-crypto` specification, and is thus not meant to be portable across implementations.
+* `local`: implementation-defined encoding.
+Such a representation can be more efficient than standard serialization formats, but is not defined or required by the `wasi-crypto` specification, and is thus not meant to be portable across implementations.

 Encodings are specified as constants, which are defined for individual key types: